Trauma Counselling in Camberwell

 Understanding Trauma

-Trauma refers to deeply distressing or disturbing experiences that overwhelm an individual’s ability to cope.
-It can result from various events, such as accidents, natural disasters, violence, abuse, or the loss of a loved one.
-Trauma can have a profound impact on a person’s mental, emotional, and physical well-being, often leading to symptoms like anxiety, depression, flashbacks, nightmares, and hypervigilance.
-It can also affect one’s relationships, self-esteem, and overall quality of life.
-Trauma is a highly individualized experience, and its effects can vary widely from person to person.
-Understanding and addressing trauma is crucial for promoting healing and recovery.
+Trauma refers to deeply distressing experiences that overwhelm a person’s ability to cope.
+These may include accidents, natural disasters, violence, abuse, neglect, or the loss of a loved one.
+Trauma can affect emotional, psychological, and physical wellbeing, often leading to anxiety, depression, flashbacks, nightmares, or hypervigilance.
+It can also impact relationships, self-esteem, and overall quality of life.
+Each person’s experience of trauma is unique, and recovery looks different for everyone.
+Exploring trauma in counselling can be an important step toward feeling safer, more supported, and more connected.

 Symptoms